LazerJesus/blog/content/posts/eva-emacs-virtual-assistant.md

 ### Imitation {#imitation}

-Let's explore one final thought: Couldn't EVA learn continuously by imitating us?
-She could if we employ Reinforcement Learning.
-EVA could predict your subsequent actions, effectively learning from the delta between her prediction and your actual action.
+Let me present one final thought: If we employ Reinforcement Learning, EVA can learn by imitating us.
+EVA could predict our subsequent actions, effectively learning from the delta between her prediction and our actual action.
 This would turn every session with EVA into not just a collaboration but training.

 <figure>

 <img src="/ox-hugo/blade-runner-joi-mariette-sync-720.gif" alt="Blade Runner 2049 joi mariette hand sync eva emacs virtual assistant" />

 </figure>

-One more note - taking us squarely into the realm of science fiction.
-We can pool the changes to the activations which would allow for the continuous collective training of EVA.
-This isn't just theoretical.
-A [recent paper](https://arxiv.org/abs/2206.01288) supports the feasibility of such an approach.

 ## Future {#future}